 Safe Haven for Babies

 The National Safe Haven Alliance was established to help women who felt there was no other option.
 It provides the opportunity to leave their unharmed infant at a designated facility without fear of embarrassment, retribution, or prosecution.
 Instead of abandoning a newborn, it allows mothers, fathers, or whoever is in possession of an unharmed newborn approximately 72 hours old or less, to leave them at a Safe Haven facility: any Hospital, a staffed 24/7 Fire Rescue Station, or a staffed 24/7 Emergency Medical Service Station, with no questions asked and totally anonymously.
-This is a compassionate approach which is saving lives.
+Remember, a child left at a Safe Haven facility is not abandoned.

 In Sierra Vista, all fire departments and Canyon Vista Medical Center are certified Safe Haven centers.